Light components are the primary source of lighting in a Qt Design Studio scene. As a secondary light source, you can use image-based lighting.

 Aside from the size, an area light has the same properties as a directional light.

-The image below shows an example on how to light an object with different colors using two different area lights.
+The image below shows an example on how to light a component with different colors using two different area lights.

 You can rotate, scale, and move area lights.